-The additional will be dedicated to an advanced mathematics topic.
-Depending on the interest of the students and the teacher availability, this term may consist of the topics covered in AP Physics C, the gap of material that is on the BC Calculus exam but is not on the AB Calculus exam, Differential Equations, Abstract Algebra, Linear Algebra, Special Relativity, etc.
+The additional term will be dedicated to an advanced mathematics topic.
+Depending on the interest of the students and the teacher availability, this term may consist of the topics covered in AP Physics C, Multivariable Calculus, or additional BC Calculus material.